 After you have sought medical treatment for your car accident injuries, you should contact an experienced car injury lawyer.
 You should bring the evidence that you gathered at the accident scene, including the pictures, witness statements, and the contact information and names of the witnesses.
 Get a copy of the police report for your accident, and bring any medical records of your treatment with you.
 This can help your lawyer to analyze your case and to provide you with a potential range of values of what your case might be worth.

-While the statute of limitations for filing a personal injury lawsuit is three years in South Carolina, it is better for you to see an attorney as soon as possible after your accident.
+While the statute of limitations for filing a personal injury lawsuit is three years in South Carolina, it is better for you to see an attorney as soon as possible after your accident or if you were an innocent bystander in an accident such as a high-speed police pursuit injury.
 Doing so allows your lawyer to preserve evidence that might be lost as time passes.
 Your personal injury lawyer can handle the negotiations with the insurance company for you so that you can concentrate on recovering.
 Lawyers can also litigate your case on your behalf if the insurance company tries to deny your claim or offers an unreasonably low amount.
 Having the help of an attorney may make it more likely for you to recover compensation in an amount that pays for your economic and your noneconomic losses.